supragub/selenium-python-behave-initial-project/README.md

 - **requirements.txt**: List of Python dependencies required for the project.
 - **runner.py**: Main script to set up the environment and execute tests with optional tags and reporting.
 - **start.py**: Interactive script to launch the test framework and select test or cleanup options.

+- **Dockerfile**: Docker build file to create a containerized environment for running tests in a consistent, isolated setup (used for CI/CD or local Docker runs).
+- **docker-compose.yml**: Docker Compose configuration to orchestrate the test container, manage environment variables, and mount volumes for logs and reports.

 The project contains the following main folders and their subfolders/files: